 When the ignition control module fails, your 2.8 liter Chevy S10 (GMC S15) will crank but not start.
 Testing the GM 7 pin ignition control module is easier than you think and you don't even have to remove it (from the vehicle) to test it.

-Also, you don't need any expenses or fancy diagnostic testing equipment.
+Also, you don't need any expensive or fancy diagnostic testing equipment.
 With a few simple/basic tools and a very simple process of elimination you'll be able to correctly conclude that the ignition control module is fried or not.
 In this tutorial I will show you how to test it then a step-by-step manner.

 Contents of this tutorial at a glance:

-- Symptoms of a Bad Ignition Control Module.
+- Symptoms Of A Bad Ignition Control Module.

 - What Tools Do I Need To Test The ICM?

 - TEST 1: Making Sure The ICM Is Getting Power.

 - TEST 2: Verifying The Ignition Coil Activation Signal.

 - TEST 3: Verifying The Pick-Up Coil's Signal.

 - Where To Buy The Ignition Control Module And Save.